The Big Picture

 We want the same process for you with your customers.
 And your potential customers.
 And the customers who haven’t heard of you yet.

-This point can be understood two ways.
+In a social media context, this point can be understood two ways.

 - Share content that belongs to other people that relates to your business

 - Create your own content and share it.

 I would advise generally, that a company starting in their social media journey to start with point 1, but make a plan to move to point 2 and once this plan gathers momentum, make use of both, but have more 2 than 1.
 You are an expert in your business and we want to show people that!

 The content you share in point 1 could be someone that you have learned from.
 In this way, you are showing your calibre by referencing the people you respect.